Crawbl Internal Docs

 Fix Problems Fast

-Use the runbooks for crash loops, secret sync issues, auth failures, image pulls, and cleanup problems
+Runbooks for crash loops, secret sync, auth failures, image pulls, and stuck namespaces.